-How to Perform Software Product Testing – Detailed Process and Methods with Examples
+How to Perform Software Product Testing: Process & Example

-Software Products need their own unique approach to test adequately and correctly.
-Often times, teams treat them as any other software (i.e. internal applications built for a specific client or team; not accessible by the general public; non-revenue generating) and that is the starting point of trouble.
+Software products require their own unique approach to testing adequately and correctly.
+Oftentimes, teams treat them like any other software (i.e. internal applications built for a specific client or team; not accessible by the general public; non-revenue generating) and that is the beginning of a number of issues.

-Let me take a moment to explain why it is important and why I think Product development is complex, complicated and composite, even at the best of times.
+Let me take a moment to explain why this is important and why I think product development is complex, complicated, and composite, even at the best of times.

 Here are some of the challenges that Software Product development teams face:

-#1) Lack of control over user demographics, devices, environments, platforms, etc.: Software products unlike software built for specific stakeholders are not used in controlled and predictable situations.
-There are many just too many factors to take into account.
+#1) Lack of control over user demographics, devices, environments, platforms, etc.: Unlike software built for specific stakeholders, software products are not used in controlled and predictable situations.
+There are just too many factors to take into account.

-#2) Foggy product vision: Product behavior and features are forever changing and the journey to maturity isn’t clearly visible.
-Or the product is growing too rapidly that it spirals out of control that teams don’t know what is happening.
+#2) Foggy product vision: Product behavior and its features are forever changing and the journey to maturity isn’t visible.
+The product may also grow so rapidly that it spirals out of control and the teams don’t have any control.

-#3) Aggressive timelines: Due to heavy competition in the software product market, things have to move at a breakneck speed and teams must stay a step ahead of their peers.
-Otherwise, they are sure to lose out to the competition.
+#3) Aggressive timelines: Due to heavy competition in the software product market, things have to move quickly and teams must stay a step ahead of their peers.
+Otherwise, they are sure to lose out in the competition.

 #4) Fear of failure: Software products are usually innovative.
-So, their success is not always a given.
-This is the reason companies can’t go all out in terms of budget, technologies, infrastructure, etc. They often have to hold back to gain a certain amount of immunity from failure or to even breakeven.
+But their success is not always a given.
+This is the reason companies can’t go all out in terms of budget, technologies, infrastructure, etc. They often have to hold back to gain a certain amount of immunity from failure or to break even.

-#5) Lack of actionable feedback: Since there are no stakeholders or business users or clients, so to say, it is difficult to understand what the end user may or may not like.
-Companies are constantly playing a guessing game and often have difficulty in bridging the gap between what they want for the software and what the customer wants.
+#5) Lack of actionable feedback: Since there are no stakeholders, business users, or clients, so to speak, it is difficult to understand what the end user may or may not like.
+Companies are constantly playing a guessing game and often have difficulty bridging the gap between what they want for the software and what the customer wants.

 To get ahead in the game, this type of testing has to take five key points into account: